 Micheal has nearly two decades of experience in commercial, environmental and tort litigation matters, with an emphasis on environmental litigation and regulatory matters.
 He has served in leading roles in some of the largest and most complex environmental litigation matters in the country, and has been at the forefront of contaminated waterway issues.
 Micheal represents clients in a wide range of other environmental matters, including CERCLA, RCRA, the Oil Pollution Act, the Clean Water Act and property-damage claims.
 In addition, he has extensive experience representing clients in a variety of commercial litigation matters, including matters involving condemnation, breach of contract, breach of fiduciary duty, fraud, negligent misrepresentation and contract interpretation.

-Micheal also spends significant time resolving real estate and environmental regulatory matters, including negotiating and facilitating the purchase, sale, lease and cleanup of environmentally impacted properties.
-In connection with these transactional matters, Micheal provides particular expertise in property transfer issues, easement and leasehold negotiations, indemnity protections and the negotiation and administration of property cleanup and remediation agreements.
-He also handles environmental regulatory matters before state and federal agencies.
+Micheal also spends significant time representing clients in real estate, energy and environmental regulatory matters, including negotiating and facilitating the purchase, sale, lease and cleanup of environmentally impacted properties.
+In connection with these transactional matters, Micheal provides particular expertise in property and mineral transfer issues, water rights, easement and leasehold negotiations and indemnity protections.
+He also handles regulatory matters before state and federal agencies.

 Micheal Dobbs is also an Eagle Scout and is active in the Boy Scouts of America.